 LaTroy Hawkins pitched a perfect ninth inning for his 11th save in 12 opportunities.

 NOTES: Rockies 3B Nolan Arenado (mallet fracture of left middle finger) was put on the 15-day disabled list and 2B Josh Rutledge recalled from Triple-A Colorado Springs.
-Arenado, injured on a headfirst slide Friday, is likely to miss at least a month. ...
+Arenado, injured on a headfirst slide Friday, probably will miss at least a month. ...
 Braves 3B Chris Johnson was back in the lineup after being pulled following a second-inning meltdown in the dugout tunnel Friday.
 Parts of a splintered bat struck manager Fredi Gonzalez and C Gerald Laird.
 Johnson, who has trouble controlling his temper, apologized afterward.
 "I let my emotions get the best of me," he said. ...
-Braves RF Jason Heyward had his hitting streak coming to an end at 11 games. ...
+Braves RF Jason Heyward had his hitting streak end at 11 games. ...
 C Evan Gattis returned to the Braves' lineup after sitting out four games while battling a virus. ...
-Rockies LF Carlos Gonzalez was out of the lineup for the third straight day with a swollen left index finger. ...
-RHP Julio Teheran (3-3, 1.92 ERA) will start the finale of the three-game series Sunday against LHP Franklin Morales (3-3, 5.30).
+Rockies LF Carlos Gonzalez was out of the lineup for the third straight day because of a swollen left index finger. ...
+RHP Julio Teheran (3-3, 1.92 ERA) of the Braves will start the finale of the three-game series Sunday against LHP Franklin Morales (3-3, 5.30).
 Teheran is coming off his second shutout of the season.